NickPattas/website/content/posts/Huntrixx Card/index.md

 *Always keep in mind to SET every variable when you change its value if you want to use it later on.*

 First of all we should initialize the core **Variables**.
-Those are the Actor's rotation, the initial **Rotation, the Tilt parameters like current tilt and velocity based tilt and the initial Velocity**.
+Those are the Actor's rotation, the initial **Rotation**, the Tilt parameters like current tilt and velocity based tilt and the initial **Velocity**.

 ![](assets/img/20251117153330.png)